 The Browser history button gives you information on the list of web pages that your child has visited, the search history, the date and time of access, and also the frequency.

 With this function, you can make sure that what your kids are seeing on the internet is appropriate for their age and maturity level.
-Sadly, it’s available only on Android.
+Again, I was disappointed to learn that it’s available only on Android.

 You also have the option to retrieve the sites that the target device has bookmarked.
 Just like the above, the ID, title, URL, and the date the bookmark was created will also show on the interface.